CarloCattano/webserv/README.md

 - [ ] File Upload
 - [ ] Directory listing
+- [ ] take cgi script name and execute it if it exists in the associated directory ( currently hardcoded to either hello.py or test.py)

+## weird bugs:
+    - [ ] `curl -X POST localhost:4222/hello.py` fails sometimes, with perror recv: bad file descriptor

 ## Many hardcoded values such as:
 - [ ] Port number